VRConservation/confi/chapters/5_water.md

 6. Create a clear and defensible case for investment.
 Quantified Venture’s work building the case for bonds and revolving loan funds is instructive here.
 In each project, they made the case to investors and implementers for the appropriate finance tools and completed the due diligence to analyze the investment risk.
 7. Increase collaboration, transparency, and information to maximize replication and mitigate risks.
 Collaboration creates stronger programs across multiple partners and increases scale and transparency.
 Tell your neighboring towns and counties how you are solving these problems!
 8. Standardize metrics for measurement.
 Catalogs to help standardize sustainable development goal metrics are becoming more accessible and easier to use.
 [IRIS+](https://iris.thegiin.org/standards) is the generally accepted system for managing, measuring, and optimizing impact for impact investors.
 9. Link capital investments with projects.
-Conservation finance experts have commented that funding is not the problem delaying investment in environmental projects, but instead, there are billions of unallocated investment resources undeployed due to a lack of projects {cite}`hamrick`.
+Conservation finance experts have commented that funding is not the problem delaying investment in environmental projects, but instead, there are billions of unallocated investment resources due to a lack of projects {cite}`hamrick`.
 10. Establish alternative finance as a value-driver instead of a value-added tool.
 For example, as the market for assets such as carbon credits continue to gain traction and grow, forest land managers interested in non- timber forest revenue still view alternative finance sources as a value-add rather than a value driver {cite}`billhorn`.